 1937 – Eleanor Holmes was born in Washington D.C.
 Holmes was a graduate of Yale University’s School of Law, and became the chairperson of the New York City Commission on Human Rights, as well as a Georgetown University law professor before she was elected as a non-voting delegate to Congress representing to the District of Columbia.

-1941 – Rhodes scholar, John Edgar was born today.
-He is a writer.
+1941 – Rhodes scholar and writer John Edgar was born on this day.

 1927 – George Washington Carver received a patent for producing paints and stains on this day.